kadamandersson/kadamandersson.github.io/index.md

 ### Journal articles

-- A. A., A. Lang, A. Pettersson and L. Schroer, Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs _Accepted for publication in Applied Mathematics and Optimization (2025)_.
+- A. A., A. Lang, A. Pettersson and L. Schroer, Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs _Accepted for publication in Appl.
+Math.
+Opt.
+(2025)_.
 [PDF](https://arxiv.org/pdf/1910.05261.pdf)

 - K. Bågmark, A. A., S. Larsson, An energy-based deep splitting method for the nonlinear filtering problem, _Partial Differential Eq.
 Appl._ (2023).
 [PDF](https://arxiv.org/pdf/2203.17153.pdf)